-ACADEMIC CREDIT: For satisfactory participation in the seminar, participants will be enrolled for the spring 2015 semester and will receive three semester hours of undergraduate or graduate credit in one of the following NIU courses.
+ACADEMIC CREDIT: For satisfactory participation in the seminar, participants will be enrolled for the summer 2014 session and will receive three semester hours of undergraduate or graduate credit in one of the following NIU courses.
 The courses taken while participating on a seminar cannot be audited.